 The programme presents a distance-learning framework to enable individuals to complete the programme within a two year period - the duration reflects personal circumstances, accredited experience, prior learning and work commitments.>

-This module provides an opportunity for students to develop and demonstrate a sound understanding of the knowledge, skills and behaviours required by Human Resources (HR) professionals, whether in a generalist or specialist role, and as described in the CIPD HR Profession Map (HRPM).
+This module provides an opportunity for students to develop and demonstrate a sound understanding of the knowledge, skills, and behaviours required by Human Resources professionals, whether in a generalist or specialist role, and as described in the CIPD HR Profession Map (HRPM).

-The aim of this module is to enable students to develop their workplace skills in the management of change.
-Therefore allowing students to investigate their own or relevant organisation in relation to change management from a number of theoretical perspectives.
+The aim of this module is to enable students to develop their workplace skills in the management of change, allowing students to investigate their own or a relevant organisation in relation to change management from a number of theoretical perspectives.

+Human Resources professionals need to understand key developments in the business and external contexts within which HR operates.
 This module is designed to enable students to identify and review the business and external contextual factors affecting organisations and to assess the impacts of these factors on the HR function in their organisation.
 The module also examines HR’s role in strategy formulation and implementation and in ensuring that the appropriate mechanisms are in place to promote and support the concept of ‘high performance working practices’.
-The module is designed to encourage students to adopt a critical perspective of these contexts and to provide workable organisational and HR solutions to address them.

-This module is designed to develop and assess students' ability to reflect critically on their professional practice and experiences within a HR environment/workplace.
+This module is designed to develop students' ability to reflect critically on their professional practice and experiences within a HR environment or workplace.
+The module utilises the skills developed in earlier modules where students are encouraged to develop reflective skills focused on the student’s individual approach to distance learning.

 Application to context and evidence of application is central to the learning process as learning is seen as arising from action and problem solving within a work environment, centred around live projects and challenges to individuals and organisations.